begriffs/heroku-buildpack-ghc/README.md

 compilation can take so long that Heroku cuts it off.
 If this happens fear not, you can build your app with an Anvil server.

+All local files will be synced to an online build server so either make sure your `.cabal-sandbox` and `dist` directories are small or use a new clone of your app repo.

 ```sh
 heroku plugins:install https://github.com/ddollar/heroku-anvil
 heroku build -r -b https://github.com/begriffs/heroku-buildpack-ghc.git